 As much as I hate packing for trips, a checklist comes in handy.
 Put a checklist into your travel journal, it’s a great way to look forward to a trip.

-A saved ticket stubs from planes, ferry, bus and trains are a great way to keep a record of the route you took to get to all the different places you visit!
+Saved ticket stubs from planes, ferries, buses, and trains are a great way to keep a record of the route you took to get to all the different places you visit!

 Hotel Business Cards

 Grab these business cards from the hotels or hostels.
 They are generally at the reception area of the hotel or hostels and there free.

 The business cards make it easier than trying to remember the street name or worse, save you the embarrassment of trying to pronounce it.
 So get one.